Working with Patches

 • To remove or edit commits use git rebase -i .
 The git documentation explains how to work with git-rebase.

 Once satisfied with the commits let's regenerate the patches in debian/patches/ using gbp pq.
-This will switch you back to the branch debian/sid and regenerate the patches using a method similar to git-format-patch:
+This will switch you back to the branch debian/latest and regenerate the patches using a method similar to git-format-patch:

 gbp pq export